SergioCoboLopez/ELN_Sergio/docs/january/index.md

  Predict situations that are sustainable in terms of the dynamics

 Now, I am going to show how my hypothesis works in a simple case of E. Coli T4

+## January 11

+Important questions about the talk:
+1. Questions about epsilon.
+What is it exactly?
+2. How is this scalable to larger models

+I think this is the most important question, because I do not have a standardized procedure for a different model (not even a logistic model with carrying capacity)